RetroPie/RetroPie-Docs/docs/Odroid-XU4.md

 sudo apt dist-upgrade
 shutdown -r now
 ```
 4. Set the locale settings.
-Below you can find an example for English lenguage:
+Below you can find an example for American English:
 ```
 apt-get install language-pack-en-base
 update-locale LC_ALL="en_US.UTF-8"